 Before your test

 Having gastrografin or laxatives will mean that you need to open your bowels often, and perhaps very suddenly.
 You might also have some cramping pains.
-It is sensible to stay at home for a few hours after taking gastrografin or laxatives so you are near a toilet.
+It’s sensible to stay at home for a few hours after taking gastrografin or the laxatives, so that you are near a toilet.

 You might need to follow a low fibre diet for 1 or 2 days before the test.
-It is important to drink plenty of clear fluids such as:
+It’s important to drink plenty of clear fluids such as:

 - black tea or coffee

 You may need to stop taking iron tablets or other medicines which can cause constipation, for 1 week before the test.